-Mother's body size and placental size predict heart disease in menJune 2nd, 2011 in Cardiology /
+Mother's body size and placental size predict heart disease in menJune 2, 2011 in Medicine & Health / Cardiology

 Researchers investigating the foetal origins of chronic disease have discovered that combinations of a mother's body size and the shape and size of her baby's placenta can predict heart disease in men in later life.
 The research is published online today in the European Heart Journal.